Thomas Holme

-At some point he joined the Quaker movement in Ireland, reputedly converted by George Fox, founder of the sect.
-There he met fellow Quaker William Penn, founder of Pennsylvania.
+He was reportedly converted to the Quaker movement by George Fox, founder of the sect.
+There, he met fellow Quaker William Penn, founder of colonial-era Pennsylvania.
 In 1682, Penn wrote to Holme from the colony asking him to come be his surveyor, since his original surveyor, Captain William Crispin, had recently become ill and died on the voyage to America.
 Shortly thereafter, Holme, a widower, sailed with four of his children to America, where he arrived in August 1682.

-Holme designed the plan of the city of Philadelphia and produced the first detailed map of Pennsylvania, entitled "A Mapp of Ye Improved Part of Pensilvania in America, Divided Into Countyes, Townships and Lotts...." (published circa 1687).
-On Penn's arrival in the colony, he appointed Holme as one of his councilors.
+Holme designed the plan of the city of Philadelphia and produced the first detailed map of Pennsylvania, titled A Mapp of Ye Improved Part of Pensilvania in America, Divided Into Countyes, Townships and Lotts...., published circa 1687.
+Once Penn arrived in present-day Pennsylvania, he appointed Holme one of his councilors.
 Holme also served as a justice of the peace and commissioner of property.

+Holme held the office of Surveyor-General until his death at age 71 in the spring of 1695, in Dublin Township, Pennsylvania in the present-day Holmesburg section of Philadelphia.

+After retiring, he was granted more than 4,000 acres (16 km²) in County Wexford, Ireland, which was then under the control and colonization of England.

-Holme held the office of Surveyor-General until his death at age 71 in the spring of 1695, in Dublin Township, Philadelphia County (now the Holmesburg section of the city of Philadelphia).
-In 1863, a memorial was erected at his burial site, in the form of a six-foot-tall marble obelisk, near where his home is believed to have been located, now part of Pennypack Park.
+In 1863, a memorial was erected at his burial site, in the form of a six-foot-tall marble obelisk, near where his home is believed to have been located, which is now part of Pennypack Park.